-Liposuction in Houston TX
+Liposuction in Houston Texas – Liposculpture

 Suction assisted lipectomy or liposuction removes excess localized fat deposits which cause localized bulges in various areas of the body.
 Through tiny incisions, small tubes or cannulas are used to suction away the fat deposits.

 Areas of the body where fat deposits can cause localized bulges include the face and neck, upper arms, upper and lower abdomen, flank areas (love handles), inner thighs, outer thighs (saddlebags), buttocks, knee areas, and calves.

 The quality and elasticity of the overlying skin has a major impact on the success of liposuction.
 When fat is suctioned to remove a bulge, the overlying skin must shrink or contract to fit the new profile.
 If your skin is excessively loose before the procedure, the additional looseness after suctioning may be undesirable.
 Dr Smith will discuss the elasticity of your skin during your liposuction consultation.

-Although there is no absolute age at which the skin becomes too loose for the procedure, after age 45-50 (or occasionally sooner), the elasticity of the skin decreases in most patients.
+Although there is no absolute age at which the skin becomes too loose for the liposuction procedure, after age 45-50 (or occasionally sooner), the elasticity of the skin decreases in most patients.

 So to summarize, to be a good candidate for liposuction, you should have localized fat deposits (not be grossly overweight), and have elastic skin overlying the fat deposits.
-For liposuction in Houston Texas contact us today.
+For liposuction in Texas contact us today.

 Liposuction does not significantly reduce your body weight-it is intended to improve contour in the areas suctioned.